 Using a stent to treat a blocked bile duct

-A biliary stent is a flexible tube made of either plastic or an expanding metal mesh which helps keep the bile duct open.
+A billary stent is a flexible tube made of either plastic or an expanding metal mesh which helps to keep the bile duct open.

-Plastic stents are often used to relieve the jaundice before surgery to remove the tumour and it is usually taken out during that operation to resect the cancer.
-Plastic stents can be replaced when they get blocked (after about 4 months).
+Plastic stents are often used to relieve the jaundice before surgery to remove the tumour and it is usually taken out during that operation.
+Plastic stents can be replaced when they get blocked.